fedi-libs/microblog-demo/README.md

 # microblog-demo
 > [!WARNING]
 > The purpose of this implementation is to present an example of apkit in action.
 Due to several issues, actual use is not recommended.
-If you want to use it, please use [Orion (tentative name)](https://github.com/fedi-libs/orion) or other implementations.
+If you want own activitypub instance, please use other implementations.

 demo of apkit to create a microblog
 ## Problems in actual use